johnno1962/injectionforxcode/README.md

 The source code is provided on the understanding it will not be redistributed in whole or part for payment and can only be redistributed with it's licensing code left in.
-License is hereby granted to evaluate this software for two weeks after which if you are finding it useful I would prefer that you made a payment of $10 (or $25 dollars in a commercial environment) as suggested by the licensing code included in the software in order to continue using it.
+License is hereby granted to evaluate this software for two weeks after which if you are finding it useful I would prefer that you made a payment of $10 (or $25 in a commercial environment) as suggested by the licensing code included in the software in order to continue using it.